Some posts contain compensated links. Please read this disclaimer for more info.

 Gallipoli Historical National Park

 North of Istanbul, you will find the Gallipoli Peninsula, with stunning sea views.
-Through the main reason to come to the National Park is to pay respects to the soldiers from WWI.
+The main reason to come to the National Park is to pay respects to the soldiers from WWI.

 Uludag National Park